mnikitha1408/nikitha-portfolio/final_project.md

 * [Big Tech combating covid misinformation](https://www.statista.com/statistics/1258831/us-adults-share-social-media-companies-coronavirus-vaccine-misinformation/)
 * [Fake news about Covid](https://www.statista.com/statistics/1105067/coronavirus-fake-news-by-politics-us/)

 The Statista data can be used to back up the Pew Research data for the number of users and social media as a news source.
-I also found data that can support the case studies on misonformation revolving Covid and the 2016 elections.
+I also found data that can support the case studies on misinformation revolving Covid and the 2016 elections.

 #### Buzzfeed News
 * [Fake News - Election, Content Engagement](https://docs.google.com/spreadsheets/d/1ysnzawW6pDGBEqbXqeYuzWa7Rx2mQUip6CXUUUk4jIk/edit#gid=399992108)